People helping and making inside Public Thread Lab

 Good to know

-Volunteering should feel approachable.
-These details help people understand what to expect before reaching out.
+We want volunteering to feel safe and approachable.
+These details might help you understand what to expect before reaching out.

 Experience